 In early 2016, I was part of a team that submitted an idea as part of the 2016 Knight News Challenge on Libraries.
 The idea we submitted was one of 14 projects ultimately selected for funding as part of this challenge.
-Over the next year (through December 2017), as part of our Digging DEEP project, we will be conducting a needs analysis with extension educators and prototyping a product that we hope will increase access to and promote research resources for supporting our communities.
+As part of our Digging DEEP project, we conducted a needs analysis with extension educators and prototyped a product that we hope will increase access to and promote research resources for supporting our communities.
 Read more about the event we hosted in September 2017 for Penn State Extension colleagues: https://sites.google.com/view/research-symposium/

 In June 2011, my colleagues--Carolyn Meier and Heather Moorefield-Lang--and I started investigating the impact of tablets and mobile devices on the future of libraries.
 Since then, we have published two books, two issues of Library Technology Reports, and facilitated four ALA webinars and three ALA eCourses on the topic.
 Check our project site for examples of our work, project updates, and additional information: